Significance

 Waste Management Operation Clean Sweep - eliminate the risk of resin loss to the environmentWe are committed to ensuring plastic is not released into the environment from our operations.
 To fulfil this commitment, we are part of the international Operation Clean Sweep (OCS) initiative, which works to reduce the mismanagement of resin across the plastics supply chain and reduce the amount of resin that is either sent for disposal or, in a worst-case scenario, lost to the environment.
 Operation Clean Sweep enables the supply chain to share best practices for spill prevention and cleanup, and work together to benchmark and enhance the standards for resin management procedures.

-In 2021, we introduced an OCS-aligned 7-step system across our global facilities to help eliminate the risk of resin loss to the environment.
-The system fosters commitment and accountability from all employees.
-It also builds a thorough corrective action plan around a quarterly risk-focused resin management audit.
-This audit assesses each aspect of resin handling on-site against the potential risk of a spill occurring, in line with the official OCS guidelines to confirm all necessary infrastructure, procedures, and awareness programs are in place.
-Additionally, we have implemented procedures so that if a spill does take place, it is cleaned and reported appropriately, with root cause analysis and corrective actions taken to help prevent potential future spills.
+In 2024, we upgraded our internal OCS system to an OCS Blue-aligned, 6-step system to help eliminate the risk of resin loss to the environment.
+The system centers around fostering commitment and accountability from all employees, and site's self-assessing through an annual audit focusing on OCS management processes, and a risk assessment looking at the underlying and current risk of each key risk area where resin is handled, stored, or transported on-site.
+Additionally, our internal OCS Policy demands that all sites implement procedures so that if a spill incident does take place, it is cleaned and reported appropriately, with root cause analysis and corrective actions taken to help prevent potential future spills.

-In 2023, 1,392 resin management audits were completed across our business, with 100% of our resin-handling facilities completing at least one audit.
-Both statistics show improvement from 2022, and by completing internal audits we can mitigate the risk of resin being spilled on-site, and eliminate the risk of resin escaping into the environment.
+In 2024, 1,547 resin management audits were completed across our business, with 100% of our resin-handling facilities completing at least one audit.

-Across Berry, there were 75 spillage incidents, which we define internally as any spills that are both over 0.5kg (1lb) and either have, or have the potential to, escape the site boundary at any time during the spill.
+Across Berry, there were 85 spillage incidents, which we define internally as any spills that are both over 0.5kg (1lb) and either have, or have the potential to, escape the site boundary at any time during the spill.
 Even if all resin from the spill is contained and recovered, the spill must be recorded, together with an incident report and corrective action plan.
-These spill incidents totalled around 16 metric tons of resin.
+These spill incidents totaled around 42 metric tons of resin.
 Per our procedures, the majority of these spills were contained and recovered without incident.
-Less than 0.02 metric tons of resin were lost from our facilities during 2023, and incident reports and corrective action plans were completed in coordination with local environmental authorities where necessary.
+Less than 0.005 metric tons of resin were lost from our facilities during 2024, and incident reports and corrective action plans were completed in coordination with local environmental authorities where necessary.
 We have the continued goal of zero resin loss.

 Beccles, England